sedberghlookaround/sedberghlookaround.github.io/README.md

-Sedbergh and Community Website
+Sedbergh & District Lookaround
 ====================
+The 'Lookaround' is a Community Newsletter which serves the population of Sedbergh and the surrounding areas of Cautley, Deepdale, Dent, Frostrow, Firbank, Garsdale, Gawthrop, Howgill, Killington, Middleton & Barbon.
+We have a monthly print of between 800 & 1,000 copies.

-This is a community newsletter whose homepage is hosted on github pages.
+This is the homepage for the newsletter and it is hosted on github pages.

 Please submit suggestions to team members, raise an issue or even make a pull request from a fork.

 # How to use